 Color a Dala Horse to dance in front of your screen during the St. Stephen song!

-At the end of the show we will do some Swedish song games: go to the Song Games Collecion Page to learn and practice the song games, especially "Små grodorna," "Morsgrisar" and "Nu är det Jul igen."
+Song games are traditional at Christmas, just as they are at Midsommar - go to the Song Games Collecion Page to learn and practice the song games, especially "Små grodorna," "Morsgrisar" and "Nu är det Jul igen."

 Copyright © 2020 Ross Sutter - All Rights Reserved.